OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 > come back to life soon.
 Last known value of `DeltaT` is `69.2201` sec.
 > > Aug 2020, it's back up! <http://maia.usno.navy.mil/ser7/deltat.preds>
 > > ...and down.
-> > So we now have a way to _calculate_ the DeltaT value, in all languages (Java, Python, C++, ES6).
+> > So we now have a way to _calculate_ the DeltaT value, in all languages (Java, Python, C++, ES6, Go).

 **Hopefully, all those implementations will produce the _exact_ same result.**

 > The problem presented here is Astronomical Almanac computations.
 > This is mostly arithmetic and algebra, but the code is substantially large (do a `(find . -name '*.java' -print0 | xargs -0 cat) |  wc -l` to know how many lines of Java it takes, same for `*.py`, `*.go`, `*.cpp`, `*.js`,
-> it is more than 20,000 lines of code each time).
+> it is more than <u>20,000</u> lines of code each time).
 Interestingly, this is the kind of computation the training of an AI model requires...

 Beside Java, we (will) have
 - [ES6](./ES6/README.md)